 The pattern: Instead of monthly subscriptions or pre-purchased credit packs, APIs charge per call at the moment of use.
 No accounts, no invoices, no billing reconciliation.

 How 402 enables it: An agent calls your API.
 Your gateway returns 402 with a Lightning invoice for $0.002.
-The agent pays, receives a macaroon proof, and replays the request with the proof attached.
+A delegated client presents payment proof, receives a macaroon proof, and replays the request with the proof attached.
 Total time: under 500 milliseconds.
 The API earned revenue without ever knowing who the caller was.

 # Agent flow: automatic payment negotiation